SOS (ABBA song): Reception

-Sex Pistols bassist Glen Matlock has claimed to have been inspired to write the main riff of Pretty Vacant after hearing "SOS" on a jukebox.
+Sex Pistols bassist Glen Matlock has claimed to have been inspired to write the main riff of "Pretty Vacant" after hearing "SOS" on a jukebox.

 ABBA's performance of "SOS" on American Bandstand in 1975 has been included on lists of the most significant performances in the show's 31 seasons by several reviewers and critics.
 Bill Lamb put the song at number five, as did Alicia Diaz Dennis and Andres Jauregui.

 ABBA performed "SOS" on episode five of the inaugural season of the long-running comedy-variety show Saturday Night Live (SNL) on 15 November 1975.
 SNL head writer Michael O'Donoghue staged the performance on a set of the deck of the Titanic and continued the sketch while the band were performing, according to bandleader Paul Shaffer, "They kept on singing like the pros that they are."

-To date, the song is the only US Hot 100 or UK Official Charts single (or #1 single in Australia) in which both the title and the credited act (and also the album and the musical genre) are palindromes.
+To date, the song is the only US Hot 100 or UK Official Charts single (or No. 1 single in Australia) in which both the title and the artist are palindromes.